notsag-dev/notsag-dev/README.md

 ### Hi there, I'm Gastón 👋

-I'm a Computer Engineer from Uruguay.
+I'm a Computer Engineer from Uruguay

 I lived and worked in Ireland 🍀 and France 🥖 for the past years.
 Now I'm back in Uruguay :)